mololab/json-translator/README.md

 - [ ] Proxy support for big translations

-- [ ] Informing the user about the translation process (number of completed ones, the total number of lines and etc.)
+:heavy_check_mark: Informing the user about the translation process (number of completed ones, the total number of lines and etc.)

 - [ ] Browser support